 - Graduate Program

-A number of teaching and research assistantships are available to MS, MS(R) ,and Ph.D. students, funded by the Graduate School and also by faculty external grants (NIH, DoD, NSF, etc.).
+A number of teaching and research assistantships are available to M.S. students, M.A. students who are interested in transitioning to the Ph.D. program, and Ph.D. students, funded by the Graduate School and also by faculty external grants (NIH, DoD, NSF, etc.).
 Information here pertains specifically to the Graduate School assistantships, and although conditions for externally funded assistantships are at a minimum, the same.
 Formal applications for assistantships are made by the Graduate Program Director upon successful admission to the Graduate Program by the Graduate School.

 Stipends & Benefits